MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 * Clone the project from GitHub
 * Log in to Microsoft 365 account
-* Log in to Azure account, which has contributor permission for all the Azure resources being used in this project
+* Log in to Azure account, it has contributor permission for all the Azure resources which are used in the project
 * To preview your Teams app, deploy the project to remote
 * Launch remote to have a preview of the Teams app